deniskovalchuk/bug-report-vs-hangs-on-open-folder/README.md

 <h2>Notes</h2>

+1. This problem is not reproduced with Visual Studio 2022 Version 17.0.0.
-1. This problem is not reproduced with Visual Studio 2019 Version 16.11.23.
+2. This problem is not reproduced with Visual Studio 2019 Version 16.11.23.